 - Bake in the oven for about 10 minutes until golden brown on top.

-- Rotate the pan 180°, then reduce the heat to 450°F/232°C and bake for another 10 to 15 minutes until golden brown on the top and bottom.
+- Rotate the pan 180°, then reduce the heat to 450°F/232°C and bake for another 10 - 15 minutes until golden brown on the top and bottom.
+Note: To test if the bread is browned on the bottom, I remove it from the oven and use a metal spatula to carefully lift it up and check the coloring.
+As long as the pan is non-stick (or lined with parchment), it should lift up relatively easily.
 If you find the bottom is browning too quickly compared to the top, you can move the pan to a higher rack.
 If the top is browning too quickly, tent with foil.
 If both sides are browning too quickly, turn heat down to 425°F/218°C.

-- Remove from the oven, then drizzle with a bit more olive oil (about 1 to 2 teaspoons).
+- Remove from the oven, then drizzle with a bit more olive oil (about 1 - 2 teaspoons).

 - Cool for 10 minutes, then transfer focaccia to a cooling rack or cutting board to cool completely before slicing.